The Logical Structure of Linguistic Theory

 The Logical Structure of Linguistic Theory or LSLT is a major work in linguistics by American linguist Noam Chomsky.
 It was written in 1955 and published in 1975.
 In 1955, Chomsky submitted a part of this book as his PhD thesis titled Transformational Analysis, setting out his ideas on transformational grammar; he was awarded a Ph.D. for it, and it was privately distributed among specialists on microfilm.
 Chomsky offered the manuscript of LSLT for publication, but MIT's Technology Press refused to publish it.
-It was published by Springer in 1975.
+It was published by Plenum in 1975.
+It was republished in 1985 by U. of Chicago Press and in 2010 by Springer.